dr-yst/org-x/dev-docs/activeContext.md

 - Svelte 5's runes system requires special consideration when testing components
 - TDD approach requires adaptation to work with Svelte 5's new reactivity system
 - OrgHeadline and OrgTitle structures have overlapping fields that should be consolidated
+- During the refactoring of OrgHeadline to use OrgTitle for some fields, we need to update tests carefully
+- Code needs to be kept clean by addressing warnings and removing unused imports/variables

 ## Recent Changes